wilsonfrantine/ggDAPC/README.md

 ### Important details

-This script is just a simple pipeline and it is not a set of functions to translate the results yet.
+This script is just a simple pipeline based on functions stored at `ggDAPC.R` file.

 The code runs two sets of analyses: